ilyes-hm/Information_Retrieval/README.md

 # Information_Retrieval
-Create an information retrival application using javafx
+Create a simple information retrival system using javafx